 The legal grounds for divorce in Germany

 In German civil law, German courts have jurisdiction over divorce cases if the couple are EU nationals and have their permanent residence in Germany.
-The only grounds for divorce recognised by German law is the breakdown of the marriage.
+The only grounds for divorce recognized by German law is the breakdown of the marriage.

 Breakdown of the marriage

 While fault doesn’t play a part in divorce proceedings, the courts will take into account the behavior of both spouses when deciding whether there has been a marital breakdown.
-For a marriage to qualify as ‘broken down’, the couple must no longer have any conjugal relations, and they do not expect to restore their relationship.
+For a marriage to qualify as broken down, the couple must no longer have any conjugal relations, and they do not expect to restore their relationship.

 In order to prove that the marriage has broken down, the spouses have to live apart for at least one year (Trennungsjahr) if both of them want a divorce, or living apart for three years if only one of the partners wants a divorce.
 Living apart means spouses must stay in separate properties, eat no common meals together, perform no services for the other spouse, and have no other similarities in their daily lives.